cuvva/backend-hiring/pricing-engine-go/README.md

 Update the `generate_pricing` endpoint to respond with the total price a user should pay for each duration of cover found in the base rates sheet.

-The output must be in JSON, the schema of output of the API is left to you.
+The output must be in JSON, the schema of the output is left to you.